railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 .. index::
    single: module; base_contact

-The standard way of representing partners and contacts throughout Open ERP and many other enterprise systems (such as phone contact applications) is having a partner with multiple contacts.
+The standard way of representing partners and contacts throughout OpenERP and many other enterprise systems (such as phone contact applications) is a partner with multiple contacts.
 *Partner* is the word for any entity that you do business with - supplier, customer, etc.
-This representation may not be flexible enough for some uses, so Open ERP provides an alternative, which is brought into the system by installing the :mod:`base_contact` module.
+This representation may not be flexible enough for some uses, so OpenERP provides an alternative, which is brought into the system by installing the :mod:`base_contact` module.

-The two figures :ref:`fig-crmconw` and :ref:`fig-crmcono` show the structure of partners and contacts in the form of UML classes both with and without this :mod:`base_contact` module.
+The two figures :ref:`fig-crmconw` and :ref:`fig-crmcono` show the structure of partners and contacts in the form of UML classes both with and without the :mod:`base_contact` module.
-For the non-programmer this diagram can be a bit of a brutal way of showing it, but it's the clearest way to illustrate the complexities that can be accomplished.
+For the non-programmer this diagram may be a bit of a brutal way of showing it, but it is the clearest way to illustrate the complexities that may be accomplished.

 .. _fig-crmconw: